qgis/QGIS-Documentation/source/docs/developers_guide/git.rst

 The complexity of the QGIS source code has increased considerably during the last years.
 Therefore it is hard to anticipate the side effects that the addition of a feature will have.
-In the past, the QGIS project had very long release cycles because it was a lot of work to reetablish the stability of the software system after new features were added.
+In the past, the QGIS project had very long release cycles because it was a lot of work to reestablish the stability of the software system after new features were added.
 To overcome these problems, QGIS switched to a development model where new features are coded in GIT branches first and merged to master (the main branch) when they are finished and stable.